sebastianfis/Edge-TPU-object-detecion-and-tracking/README.md

 If you're interested in how to get the models compiled, I highly recommend this guide:
 [Export "SpaghettiNet" to TF-Lite, Edge TPU Models using tf1](https://gist.github.com/NobuoTsukamoto/eade17835e57a02f5414aae907293707).
 That did the trick for me.
-* included code for persistent object tracking, based on this example: [example-object-tracker](https://github.com/google-coral/example-object-tracker.git)
+* included code for persistent object tracking based on this example: [example-object-tracker](https://github.com/google-coral/example-object-tracker.git)
-* removed all the code using other frameworks (e.g. gstreamer)
+* removed all code using other frameworks (e.g. gstreamer)

 Code has been tested on the coral dev board mini, but should run on any coral devicesuch as (no guarantees, though!):
 [USB Accelerator](https://coral.withgoogle.com/products/accelerator) or